Jack Whitehall makes digs at ITV and Stormzy in punchy Brit Awards opener

 “The grime scene’s Ronald McDonald.
 He’s loving it.”

+He also asked them to promise him they would not make any new music “just the bangers” and said “none of that dynamic pricing”.

+He took a jab at Ticketmaster’s dynamic pricing for Oasis tickets earlier in the show as well and said: “That would probably just about cover those two Oasis tickets that I found on Ticketmaster.”

-Whitehall also threw shade at pop band Coldplay, who are nominated for group of the year and song of the year, calling the band “public school Nickelback”.
+Whitehall also threw shade at pop band Coldplay, who were nominated for group of the year and song of the year, calling the band “public school Nickelback”.

+In conversation with pop act winner Jade Thirwall, Whitehall hmade light of Schofield’s resignation from ITV where he once presented alongside Holly Willoughby.

+The comedian questioned her on whether the members of Little Mix are “focusing on solo projects” in a Phil (Spencer) and Kirsty (Allsopp) way, or a Phil and Holly way?”.